eXascaleInfolab/bench-vldb20/Algorithms/README.md

 public static readonly Algorithm MeanImp = new MeanImputeAlgorithm();
 ```

 Then, add the name MeanImp to the array "ListAlgorithms" just below.
-Since our algorithm is capable of imputing values in all time series, not just one, we also add it to the "ListAlgorithmsMulticolumn" array to signal that it doesn't have the restriciton of only imputing a single time series.
+If your algorithm is capable of imputing values in all time series, not just one, add it also to the "ListAlgorithmsMulticolumn" array to signal that it doesn't have the restriciton of only imputing a single time series.

 We're done editing the code and now we just have to rebuild the project and try to run it on a simple example (1 scenario and 1 dataset).